feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[3]]$prompt
-#> [1] "Translate the summarized bullet points from English into German accurately."
+#> [1] "Translate the three bullet points from English into German accurately."
 ```

 Now, in order now to execute the workflow, we just need to call the